maxsnew/maxsnew.github.io/content/teaching/eecs-598-w22/index.md

 # EECS 598: Category Theory for Computer Scientists
 - Lecture: Tuesday & Thursday, 9:30-11:30, 2153 G.G.
 Brown Laboratories
 - Instructor: Max S. New
 - Office: Beyster 4640
 - uniqname: maxsnew
+- [Office Hours][q]: Monday & Wednesday 4-5:30pm, remote
 - [Canvas][canvas]

-This course is an introduction to category theory for computer scientists.
+This graduate-level course is an introduction to category theory for computer scientists.
 Category theory is a branch of algebra that studies structures abstracting function composition.
 This field of abstract mathematics has found many uses in the theory of programming languages, especially typed functional programming and design and implementation of proof assistants.
 Our goal in this course is to get a basic understanding of category theory sufficient to understand